sighupio/fury-distribution-container-image-sync/README.md

 ## How it works

-Inside the folder `modules/` there is a subfolder for each fury module with a file: `images.yml`.
+Inside the folder `modules/` there is a subfolder for each KFD module with an `images.yml` file.
 Each `images.yml` file has to have a root attribute: `images` and its value is an array of objects:

 ```yaml